Mountain Springs Recovery - Monument, Colorado

 Addiction Statistics in Allenspark, Colorado

 In Allenspark, Colorado, there has been an effort to reduce drug abuse and drug-related crime over the past decades.
-In a report dated January 2021, the Colorado Substance Abuse Trend and Response Task Force reported that opioid abuse continues to focus efforts to reduce drug abuse in the area.
+In a report dated January 2021, the Colorado Substance Use Disorder Trend and Response Task Force reported that opioid abuse continues to focus efforts to reduce drug abuse in the area.
 While less than 500 residents live in the town of Allenspark, nearby Denver, Colorado, is a large city with a substantial opioid abuse problem.
 Efforts to create treatment facilities that address alcohol and drug abuse are ongoing.

 Drug Rehab in Allenspark, Colorado